-Why a Special Assets Officer Could Be Key to Surviving an Economic Downswing
+Why a Special Assets Officer is Key to Surviving an Economic Downswing

 Like many of you, I earnestly read the Fall 2019 Semiannual Risk Perspective published by the Office of the Comptroller of the Currency (OCC).
 While it does mention how well the economy is doing and how sound the banking sector currently is, one point that stuck out to me was the mention of being prepared for a cyclical change.
 While I agree that financial institutions should be prepared for a downturn, and problems within their portfolios, as a special assets guy my philosophy is to just always be prepared.
 However, there are a few steps that a financial institution can take in order to prepare for a change in the market.